-An exclusive photo expedition that opens your mind to the globally important wildlife, vibrant culture, and stunning volcanic landscapes of the world’s most enchanting islands
+An exclusive photo tour aboard a luxury yacht combining rare wildlife & stunning volcanic landscapes of the world’s most enchanting islands

 Straddling the equator some 600 miles west of mainland Ecuador are Las Islas Encantadas, or the Enchanted Islands.
 Better known as the Galapagos Archipelago, these pristine and exotic islands are a nature lover’s paradise and one of the most unique and coveted photographic destinations in the world.
 What makes these isles so perfect for photography adventures are their unique wildlife and beautiful tropical scenery.
 The Galapagos Islands matter because it’s here that you experience Darwin’s discoveries up close and witness the incredible story of natural diversity and how it helped to shake and shape scientific history.

 Our nature lovers’ photo tour aboard the luxury 16-passenger boat, the Beluga, is unique from other photo tours that travel on larger vessels.
 Cruising the islands on the Beluga with Travel Vision, you will enjoy the teachings of a full-time Galapagos naturalist and the one-on-one instruction by world-class nature photographer Ossian Lindholm.
 With the expert crew of the Beluga, the pioneers of Galapagos small boat travel, you will not only relax as you enjoy their impeccable service, you will also get closer to shore and visit the islands at the most ideal times, all thanks to over 30 years of experience perfecting the island hopping itinerary experience.

 This exclusive tour offers you total immersion in this natural world, one that’s truly primeval.
 Here, lizards, penguins, and blue-footed boobies share the beach with us, unconcerned by our presence.
 You’ll capture amazing memories as you walk along bright, white sandy beaches framed by crystal-clear aqua waters.